Issues in Semantics (Masters)

 Objectives and learning outcomes of the module

-This is an advanced course on Semantics.
+This is an advanced module on Semantics.
 The primary aim is to build the student’s knowledge on some issues discussed in Formal Semantics by looking and understanding the tools used in Discourse Representation Theory (DRT).

 We begin by introducing the logical formalisms used in Formal semantics and then move to some more advanced topics such as Noun phrase interpretation, Anaphora, Plurals, Negation and other connectives, Tense and Aspect.